dhutapratama/docs/migrations.md

 <a name="default-expressions"></a>
 #### Default Expressions

 The `default` modifier accepts a value or an `Illuminate\Database\Query\Expression` instance.
-Using an `Expression` instance will prevent Laravel from wrapping the value in quotes and allow you to use database specific functions.
+Using an `Expression` instance will prevent Lets from wrapping the value in quotes and allow you to use database specific functions.
 One situation where this is particularly useful is when you need to assign default values to JSON columns:

     <?php